ZhePang/ArtTalkAI/README.md

 6. Run this command `sudo -u postgres psql`. in the command line it should say `postgres=#` which means your within the postgres interface.
 7. Run all of these commands to set it up.
   - `CREATE DATABASE app_devo1;`
+  - `CREATE DATABASE app_test1;`
   - `CREATE DATABASE app_prod1;`
   - `CREATE USER username WITH PASSWORD 'password';`
   - `ALTER ROLE username WITH SUPERUSER;`
   - `GRANT ALL PRIVILEGES ON DATABASE app_devo1 TO username;`
+  - `GRANT ALL PRIVILEGES ON DATABASE app_test1 TO username;`
   - `GRANT ALL PRIVILEGES ON DATABASE app_prod1 TO username;`
   - `EXIT`
 4. Now run these commands to setup the DB: `rake db:migrate`.
 Then: `rake db:seed`.
 5. Now, run `rails server`.
 On your browser, go to `localhost:3000` to view the page!
 6. If you are seeing an error regarding a database not existing, or DB art objects not beign present, then try to recreate the DB again with these commands:
   - `rake db:drop` --> `rake db:create` --> `rake db:migrate` --> `rake db:seed`.
 Now try `rails server` again the page should load now.

+## How to test art piece a day feature
+1. ArtTalkAI depends on the system time to show the art of the day.
+2. So, if you want to see the behavior for what art piece is shown per day you need to change your computer system time to a different day.
+3. After that refresh the page and you should see a different art-of-the-day!

 ## How To Add More Art Pieces
 1. From the ArtTalkAI directory, go to the `db` folder.